lukesdm/geoportfolio/weighted-overlay/index.md

 ## Method

 Given some of the factors discussed earlier, a model for suitable hammock-camping spots can be created.
 There are some hard requirements that have to be fulfilled, and then preference or desirability can be considered.
-A final suitability rating of 1 to 5 is assigned.
+A final suitability rating of 1 to 5 (higher is better) is assigned.

-An approach similar to *[@spatialthoughts][ST]*' *[Multi Criteria Overlay Analysis guide][MCOAGuide]* was taken, mainly using the *Raster Calculator* and *Proximity (raster distance)* tools.
+*An approach similar to [@spatialthoughts][ST]' [Multi Criteria Overlay Analysis guide][MCOAGuide] was taken, mainly using the Raster Calculator and Proximity (raster distance) tools.*

 ### Model